 - Wipe down electronics and hard or plastic surfaces.

 - Wash all the items in 60ºC water and/or dry on high heat in the dryer before taking your items back to your room.
 This will stop the spread of any bugs.

-- Seal all clothing and linens in plastic bags to be cleaned and take the plastic bags along with your suitcase, handbags or backpacks to the laundromat and wash everything using the same instructions as Step 3.
+- Seal all clothing and linens in plastic bags to be cleaned, and take the plastic bags along with your suitcase, handbags, or backpacks to the laundromat.
+Wash everything using the same instructions as Step 3.